 Fly fishing in Cuba is far different from other destinations in the Caribbean.
 Only in recent years has this flats fishery been developed, and you are fishing waters that have not seen sport fishing for nearly fifty years.
 Cuba has given these pristine areas protection as Cuban National Marine Parks, where no commercial fishing is allowed other than for lobster.
-Flats fish like Tarpon, Permit, Bonefish, Snook, Mutton Snapper, Barracuda, and a variety of Jacks are found in incredible numbers and since the fishing pressure is so light in these areas the fish rarely encounter sport fishermen and are unusually easy to catch.
+Flats fish like Tarpon, Permit, Bonefish, Snook, Mutton Snapper, Barracuda, and a variety of Jacks are found in incredible numbers and since the fishing pressure is so light in these areas the fish rarely encounter sport fishermen and are unusually easy to catch providing a great opportunity to further understand the population dynamics through surveys and tagging.

 JARDINES DE LA REINA

-This vast marine park, which is bigger in size of the Florida Keys, is ideal for fly-fisherman who wish to live and experience fishing from dawn till dusk.
-Here we offer more fishing hours than any other destination.
+This vast marine park, which is bigger in size of the Florida Keys, is ideal for fly-fisherman who wish to live and experience this pristine archipelago from dawn till dusk.
+Here we offer more options to engage in our environmental projects and research more than any other destination.

-Jardines de la Reina is for those looking for adventure, absolutely amazing food with fresh seafood every day, and complete comfort.
-This destination has been protected since 1992, therefore it exhibits an ecosystem in it’s full expression of the entire spectrum of flora and fauna.
+Jardines de la Reina has been protected since 1992, therefore it exhibits an ecosystem in it’s full expression of the entire spectrum of flora and fauna.

 JDR is full of everything – Tarpon of all sizes, Permit, bones, Jacks, Barracuda – you name it.
-JDR is the favorite fishery of all destinations for many anglers around the world due to the diversity in species.
+JDR is the favorite research fishery for many anglers around the world due to the diversity in species and ability to positively affect the ongoing scientific initiatives while utilizing fly fishing as a sustainable research method.

-Avalon is one of the few companies in the world that can offer its guests the unique ability to fish in a completely exclusive marine park, free of commercial fishermen, nets or any skiffs or yachts from other companies.
+Blue Sanctuary is one of the few non-profits in the world that can offer its humanitarian visitors and researchers the unique ability to fish in a completely exclusive marine park, free of commercial fishermen, nets or any skiffs or yachts from other companies.
 Think about the incredible possibilities of having all those nautical kilometers to yourself and being able to choose the species and the places you want to fish.
-Guests can expect the following species when fishing with Avalon at Cayo Largo: Permit, Bonefish (large ones), Tarpon, Jack Crevalle, Barracudas, Mutton Snapper, Snooks, etc..
+Guests can expect the following species when fishing at Cayo Largo: Permit, Bonefish (large ones), Tarpon, Jack Crevalle, Barracudas, Mutton Snapper, Snooks, etc..
+This flats environment is very different than those associated with reef archipelagos and therefore allows for diversity in the scientific programs, topics, and environmental projects.

 Cayo Largo is in the South Central region of the Cuban Archipelago, and it’s one of the last virtually untouched eco systems left on the planet.
 With 17 miles (27 Km) of fine white sand beaches, the surrounding ocean produces a spectacular kaleidoscope of colors, from incredible shades of ocean blue to the stunning pastels of turquoise and green.
 When you arrive in Cayo Largo you will be surprised to find a natural environment that has scarcely changed over the last 1000 years due to the remoteness and proper sustainable management since the mid 90’s.